 The Audit & Risk Committee meets minimum thrice a year, before the Board meeting.
-It can hold an emergency meeting if a serious control failure is discovered.
+An emergency meeting can be held in case a serious control failure is discovered.
 It can also be held at the request of its chairman or of two of its members.